photoprism/photoprism-docs/docs/getting-started/nas/openmediavault.md

 # Running PhotoPrism on openmediavault

 !!! quote ""
-    Help improve this page!
+    Help improve these docs!
 You can contribute by clicking :material-pencil: to send a pull request with your changes.

 PhotoPrism can be conveniently installed using the openmediavault [plugin](https://www.openmediavault.org/?p=3146).